saxdan-lang/saxdan-lang.github.io/grammar.md

 ## Nouns

-Germanic has two genders: common and neuter, determined arbitrarily and which must be learned with the noun.
+Germanic has two genders: common ("utrum") and neuter ("ne-utrum"), determined arbitrarily and which must be learned with the noun.
 Only personal pronouns distinguish between masculine and feminine (for living beings).
 The singular definite article for the common is “den”, for the neuter “dat”; for both genders, the plural definite article is “de” = [də].
 For both genders, the singular indefinite article is “en” = [ən].

 The plural is determined as follows: